aamri2/loanwords_model/README.md

 - `model`: The full model specification.
 See [naming conventions](#models). `human` is used for human responses.
 - `poolingMethod`: If the model does not put out probabilities that can be used directly (e.g. a CTC model), this describes the method used to get the probabilities.
 The methods in use are:
     - `centreMean`: Take the mean of the three centremost frames of the output sequence.
-    - `cvcBeamSearch`: Use a special beam search algorithm that only looks for CVC sequences, where consonants are pooled.
+    - `cvc`: Use a special beam search algorithm that only looks for CVC sequences, where consonants are pooled.
 - `outputs`: The possible outputs that the probabilities select between, if not all outputs from the model are used.
 Right now, the only outputs in use are:
     - `vowels`: English vowel classifications
 - `dataset`: The dataset used as stimuli.
 The only dataset in use for this is `wv`.